How to Get Rid of Carpet Beetles

 Vacuuming and Steam Cleaning

-Dealing with these little pests sucks, so give them back a little of that feeling.
+Dealing with carpet beetles sucks, so give them back a little of that feeling.
 Go over all of your carpets, upholstery, and anywhere you’ve seen them with a decent vacuum cleaner.
 This will get rid of most of them efficiently as long as you dispose of the bag or canister contents safely.

 Once you’ve sucked up the critters, it’s time to make a second pass with a steam cleaner.
 These wonders not only get dirt the vacuum misses, the combination of heat and humidity will destroy the eggs and kill any carpet beetles that escaped the initial attack.

 One of best investments you can make for your home is the Bissell Big Green carpet cleaner (or the smaller Little Green carpet cleaner).
-Not only will the heat kill carpet beetles or their larvae, you’ll remove anything that carpet beetles are attracted to and prevent another infestation.
+Not only will the heat kill carpet beetles and their larvae, you’ll remove anything that carpet beetles are attracted to and help prevent another infestation.

 What (Usually) Doesn’t Work